 Arts & Culture in Greater New Orleans

-New Orleans is also home to unique and historic architecture influenced by the many cultures that settled in the area centuries ago.
-Today, you can find the various styles of architecture in neighborhoods around the city, with several preservation groups charged with ensuring that home and building styles reflect the cities roots.
+Moreover, New Orleans is home to unique and historic architecture influenced by the many cultures that settled in the area centuries ago.
+Today, you can find the various styles of architecture in neighborhoods around the city, with several preservation groups charged with ensuring that home and building styles reflect the region’s roots.

 In the Warehouse District, you will find the Ogden Museum of Southern Art and Contemporary Arts Center, as well as galleries galore.
-Julia Street is a top destination for regional and national artists and is the setting for the annual White Linen Night when locals enjoy local art and live music each August dressed in white linen.
+Julia Street is a top destination for regional and national artists and is the setting for the annual White Linen Night in August, when locals dressed in white linen enjoy local art and live music.

 In true New Orleans fashion, cheeky locals also hold the satirical Dirty Linen Night one week later on Royal Street in the heart of the French Quarter.
-Royal Street is home to dozens of galleries, including the late George Rodrigue’s art studio, a Louisiana native and creator of the famous blue dog photos.
+Royal Street is home to dozens of galleries, including the art studio of the late George Rodrigue, a Louisiana native and creator of the famous “blue dog” paintings.

-Inspiring and interesting artwork is prevalent throughout the region.
+Truly, inspiring and unique artwork is prevalent throughout the region.
 Sculptures and murals commissioned by Art Council New Orleans are displayed throughout the city.
-In neighboring Jefferson parish, there are art installations along Veterans Memorial Boulevard.
-The New Orleans Museum of Art in City Park has a wonderful collection and regularly hosts traveling exhibits, as well as boasting an incredible, recently expanded outdoor Sculpture Garden (which is free year-round).
-The McKenna Museum of African Art is a boutique- style museum celebrating the visual aesthetic of people of African descent in North America and beyond.
+In neighboring Jefferson Parish, impressive art installations can be seen along Veterans Memorial Boulevard.
+The New Orleans Museum of Art in City Park has a wonderful fine art collection and regularly hosts national and international traveling exhibits.
+It also features an incredible, recently expanded outdoor Sculpture Garden, which is free year-round.
+The McKenna Museum of African Art is a boutique-style museum celebrating the visual aesthetic of people of African descent in North America and beyond.

 Spanish, French, Greek Revival, even Craftsman – Greater New Orleans has it all

 In suburban and rural communities throughout the region, you’ll find an even greater variety.
 Residential areas near the city center offer inviting homes built in the twentieth century.
-As you move further from downtown, you’ll find a charming mix of both old and new architectural styles to suit every taste.
-Acres of available land make the region an exceptional place to build your dream home.
+As you move further away from downtown, you’ll find a charming mix of both old and new architectural styles to suit every taste.
+Acres of available land make the region an exceptional place to build your dream home as well.

 Opera, ballet, musicals, and plays throughout the region